 This antioxidant rich veggie can be eaten raw, steamed, stir fried, boiled, baked, roasted or added to a favourite soup recipe.

 With varieties like Snow Crown, White Rock, and Polar Express look for very white or creamy coloured heads that are firm looking with tightly grouped florets and are surrounded by fresh green leaves.
-For something different check out the purple and golden orange cauliflowers.
-With a similar flavour to the popular white variety purple or golden orange adds fabulous colours to a crudités platter.
+For something different check out the purple, green or golden orange cauliflowers.
+With a similar flavour to the popular white variety, purple or golden orange adds fabulous colours to a crudités platter.

 Store whole cauliflower unwrapped in the fridge for up to 5 days.

 To prepare simply cut off the outer leaves, wash well, cut out the core, and then break off the florets.

 - Sauté cauliflower with minced garlic, minced ginger and a splash of lower sodium soy sauce or tamari